EFTEC/BladeOne/README.md

 Some features are missing because they are new, or they lacks of documentation or they are specific for laravel (then, they are useless without it)

 - Laravel's own commands.
 Reason: This library is free of Laravel
 - Custom if.
-Reason: It is dangeours and odds.
+Reason: It is dangerous and odds.
 - blade extension Reason: Extensions (that is part of the code, not in the template) is managed differently on BladeOne.
 - @php.
 Pending.
 I'm not so sure to implement this one.
 If you are using this one, then you are doing it wrong.
 - @canany.
 Pending. :baby_chick: